peteroupc/html3dutil/doc/H3DU.MathUtil.md

 <a name='H3DU.MathUtil.mat3identity'></a>
 ### (static) H3DU.MathUtil.mat3identity()

-Returns the identity 3x3 matrix (a matrix that keeps vectors unchanged when they are transformed with this matrix).
+Returns the identity 3 &times; 3 matrix (a matrix that keeps vectors unchanged when they are transformed with this matrix).

 #### Return Value